Thyroid Cancer: Specialists, Diagnosis And Treatment

 • Long-term risks: In rare cases, radiation therapy for thyroid cancer can increase the risk of developing other cancers or thyroid problems later in life.

-Chemotherapy is not a common treatment option for thyroid cancer, but it may be used in certain cases.
+Chemotherapy is not a common treatment option for thyroid cancer, but specialists generally only prescribe it for certain cases.

 Here are some potential side effects of chemotherapy for thyroid cancer: